snowbillr/blog/_posts/2018-04-09-a-modern-web-development-setup-for-phaser-3.md

 ## Epilogue

-This set up is geared towards the _development_ of a Phaser 3 game.
+This set up is geared towards the *development* of a Phaser 3 game.
 When it comes to making your production build, you'll need to add some more configuration to your `webpack.config.js`.
 You'll add in the [UglifyJs plugin](https://github.com/webpack-contrib/uglifyjs-webpack-plugin) to minify your code, and probably end up using a different HTML file to present your game.

 And don't worry, the work you've done by following this guide hasn't been in vain.
-You'll be able to take your project set up in its current form and add in the extra configuration we just talked about by adding to your existing Webpack configuration.
+You'll be able to take your project setup in its current form and add in the extra configuration we just talked about by adding to your existing Webpack config file.

 Happy coding!